PSYCHOTHERAPY for men

 It’s Not Just the Symptoms — It’s What’s underneath

-My postgraduate research focused on the problematic use of online pornography and how it relates to male identity, shame, and emotional avoidance.
+My postgraduate research focused on the problematic use of online pornography and how it relates to male identity, shame, and emotional avoidance (read more about it here).

-What I found – and what I see in practice – is that behaviours like these can be the headlines for other concerns.
-They are part of a coping strategy.
-A way of managing or escaping from something deeper.
+What I found – and what I see in practice – is that compulsive patterns, secrecy and shutdown can be the headlines for something deeper, like:

 -